Charlie Nicholas' Premier League predictions: Homecoming to remember for Mikel Arteta

 Watford vs Aston Villa - Saturday, 3pm

 This is the turnaround.
 Watford are finally starting to get going.
 Troy Deeney is back, Abdoulaye Doucoure and Gerard Deulofeu are doing well too.
 I was surprised Watford never got going earlier.
-Aston Villa are a clumsy team and they have let too many goals in this season and for that reason I think Watford will get their first win under Nigel Pearson.
+Aston Villa are a clumsy team and they have let too many goals in this season and for that reason I think Watford will get the win.

 CHARLIE PREDICTS: 2-1 (15/2 with Sky Bet)